 Genova (also known as Genoa) is a beautiful seaside city in Liguria on the northwest coast of Italy.
 Foodies will automatically think of pesto.
 However, Genova has so much more to offer people visiting for a day or two.

 Another city which is well worth a visit in Italy is Turin or Torino in Italian.
 I must say, it is perhaps my favourite city so far that we have visited whilst living over here.
 My daughter and her fiancé absolutely love it!
 This is …

 Living in Italy means that we can take a short holiday to some amazingly beautiful places.
 One of the most beautiful is Perugia which is the capital of the Umbria region.

 In my last post we told you all about the beautiful town of Castell’Arquato.
 Now, in the second part of my post I’ll tell you about the second reason we visited, which was the Monterosso Val d’Arda Wine Festival!

 One of the places we can reach by local bus is Castell’Arquato, which is breathtakingly beautiful.
 It also has the added advantage of being in middle of a large wine producing region.

 This is my second Christmas in Italy, and I now think that I am getting the hang of how the Italians like to celebrate the festive season!

-It’s that time of the year in Italy when they seem to have a festival for everything.
+It’s that time of the year in Italy when they seem to have a wine festival every week.
 However, this is a very good thing in my book.

-Last week myself, my wife and a work colleague visited the food and wine festival in Fiorenzuola, which is a village about 15 minutes by train from where I live in Piacenza.
+Last week myself, my wife and a work colleague visited the food and wine festival in Fiorenzuola.
+This is a village which is a village about 15 minutes by train from where I live in Piacenza.

 One of the best things that I’ve discovered about Italy is the “aperitivo.”
 It’s such a civilised way to spend some time with your friends, and experience some of the Italian ‘la dolce vita.’